technicalagilecoach/SudokuSolver/Notes.md

 - perform pruning etc. only based on actually changed cells

 ## Done
+- clean up code for calling the solver in SolverWrapper.cs
 - clean up code in Writer.cs
 - clean up code for reading in sets of puzzles in Input.cs
 - move Writer.SolvePuzzles somewhere else -> SolverWrapper